andyudina/opening-hours-exercise/README.md

 ## Use app

-Service accepts requests on one API Endpoint: */openinghours*
+Service accepts GET requests on one API Endpoint: */openinghours*

 Query parameter "query" is required.
 The query is expected to be UTF-8 with BASE64 encoding.
 So JSON with restaurant working hours should be base64 encoded and passed as GET parameter query.